At a Glance

 What is being tested?

-Microalbumin is a term used to refer to very small amounts of albumin in urine.
-A microalbumin test detects and measures these small amounts of albumin in the urine as an early indicator of kidney damage.
-The test is used to screen people with chronic conditions such as diabetes and high blood pressure who are at high risk for kidney damage.
-It can detect the tiny amounts of albumin that escape from the kidneys into the urine several years before significant kidney damage becomes apparent.
+A urine albumin test is used to screen people with chronic conditions such as diabetes and high blood pressure who are at high risk for kidney damage.
+It can detect small amounts of albumin that escape from the kidneys into the urine several years before significant kidney damage becomes apparent.

 Plasma, the liquid portion of blood, contains many different proteins.
-One of the many functions of the kidneys is to conserve plasma protein so that it is not excreted along with waste products when urine is produced.
-There are two mechanisms that normally prevent protein from passing into urine: (1) the glomeruli provide a barrier that keeps most larger plasma proteins inside the blood vessels and (2) the small proteins that do get through are almost entirely reabsorbed by the tubules.
+One of the many functions of the kidneys is to conserve plasma proteins so that they are not excreted along with waste products when urine is produced.
+There are two mechanisms that normally prevent protein from passing into urine: (1) the glomeruli provide a barrier that keeps most larger plasma proteins inside the blood vessels and (2) the smaller proteins that do get through are almost entirely reabsorbed by the tubules.
 (For additional details on kidneys and how they function, see the video on How Kidneys Work on the Davita web site.)

 Protein in the urine (proteinuria) most often occurs when either the glomeruli or tubules in the kidney are damaged.
 Inflammation and/or scarring of the glomeruli can allow increasing amounts of protein to leak into the urine.
 Damage to the tubules can prevent protein from being reabsorbed.

 Albumin is one of the first proteins to be detected in the urine with kidney damage.
-People who have consistently detectable amounts of albumin in their urine (microalbuminuria) have an increased risk of developing progressive kidney failure and cardiovascular disease in the future.
+People who have consistently detectable small amounts of albumin in their urine (a condition called microalbuminuria) have an increased risk of developing progressive kidney failure and cardiovascular disease in the future.

-Sometimes, both albumin and creatinine are measured in a random urine sample and a urine albumin/creatinine ratio (ACR) is calculated.
+Most of the time, both albumin and creatinine are measured in a random urine sample and an albumin/creatinine ratio (ACR) is calculated.
 This may be done to more accurately determine how much albumin is escaping from the kidneys into the urine.
 The concentration (or dilution) of urine varies throughout the day with more or less liquid being excreted in addition to the body's waste products.
 Thus, the concentration of albumin in the urine may also vary.
-Creatinine, a byproduct of muscle metabolism, is normally excreted into the urine at a constant rate and its level in the urine is relatively stable.
+Creatinine, a byproduct of muscle metabolism, is normally excreted into the urine at a constant rate and its level in the urine is an indication of the amount of liquid being excreted as urine.
 This property of creatinine allows its measurement to be used as a corrective factor in random urine samples.
 The American Diabetes Association has stated a preference for the ACR for screening for microalbuminuria.

 How is the sample collected for testing?

 A random sample of urine, a timed urine sample (such as 4 hours or overnight), or a complete 24-hour urine sample is collected in a clean container.
-The doctor or laboratory will provide a container and instructions for properly collecting the sample that is needed.
+The health care provider or laboratory will provide a container and instructions for properly collecting the sample that is needed.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.